COMPARISON

 $vbLabelText $csharpLabel

 Spire.Doc's LoadFromFile/SaveToFile convention is consistent across every Spire product (Spire.XLS, Spire.PDF, Spire.Presentation all use the same pattern), which makes the suite predictable but stylistically dated.
 IronWord's paragraph/text-run object graph maps directly to the OOXML structure and reads as modern C#.
-For pure DOCX→PDF round-tripping Spire's fidelity is excellent; for code-first DOCX generation, IronWord requires less ceremony.
+Pure DOCX-to-PDF round-tripping with strong fidelity on legacy-format edge cases is one area Spire has been investing into — for code-first DOCX generation, IronWord requires less ceremony.

 Excel Processing